kubedb/website/content/docs/platform/v2026.7.10/api/rancher/rancher.md

 ### GET /rancher/org/{orgname}/sync/users

-Imports users from the organization's Rancher management cluster into ACE.
-For each Rancher user it creates a matching ACE user (when missing) and adds them to the organization's viewer team.
+Imports users from the organization's Rancher management cluster into the KubeDB Platform.
+For each Rancher user it creates a matching platform user (when missing) and adds them to the organization's viewer team.

 - **Auth:** token — **site-admin** required, and `{orgname}` must be a